gvergnaud/ts-pattern/README.md

 ### `P.infer`

-`P.infer<typeof somePattern>` let you infer a type of value from a type of pattern.
+`P.infer<typeof somePattern>` lets you infer a type of value from a type of pattern.

 It's particularly useful when validating an API response.